Police Officer POST Certified Police

 NATURE OF WORK

 Frederick Police Officers maintain civil order and enforce laws and ordinances.
-Police Officers are responsible for the preservation of the public peace, protection of life and property, the prevention of crime, proper enforcement of the laws and ordinances of the Town, and other related duties and tasks as assigned.
-Each officer will be held to a high standard of performance within that structure.
+Police Officers are responsible for the preservation of the public peace, protection of life and property, the prevention of crime, and proper enforcement of the laws and ordinances of the Town.

 ESSENTIAL DUTIES AND RESPONSIBILITIES